 When you are in Kingston, be sure to stay in the city's most recognizable Historic Inn.
 We offer first class accommodations and service in the fashionable historic Sydenham District, located in the centre of the famous Limestone City.
 We are just steps from the beautiful waterfront, Queen's University and Kingston's stylish and trendy boutiques.
 Kingston's hip, uptown flavor has something for everyone.
 The city's unique historic architecture, with its European flare, makes the city come alive with winding cobblestone paths leading you to some of Kingston's finest gourmet restaurants, martini bars and tapas eateries that will delight your senses.

 Our French Victorian Mansion, with 21 rooms, is perfect for the business or leisure traveler seeking accommodation in Kingston.
-We also have the perfect venue in Kingston to host small conferences.
 We offer round the clock front desk service, high speed wireless internet, complimentary parking and breakfast.
 Our friendly, accommodating staff will do everything to ensure your stay is a memorable one.
 From dinner reservations to theatre tickets, or even kayaking the 1000 Islands, we're here for you.